What does Sasha mean?

 Shown below is the birth name popularity of Sasha for girls.
 Sasha was first listed in 1970-1979 and reached its peak rank of #199 in the U.S. in the year 1990, and is currently at #569.
 (2014 Birth Statistics)

 Below is a graphed comparison of the popularity of Sasha and corresponding names.
 Prominent related forms of Sasha (#569 the previous year) listed in the Top 1000 are Alexander, Alexandra (#92 the previous year), Alexandrea and Alexandria (#211).
-This girl name reached the peak of its popularity in the year 1992 and has become significantly less popular since, with the version Alexandrea becoming less trendy.
+These girl names reached the peak of their popularity in the year 1992 (usage of 0.633%) and have become significantly less popular since (usage 0.4256%, down 32.8%), with the version Alexandrea becoming less trendy.
 Alexandra (#92), Alexandria (#211) and Sasha (#569) are three of the more contemporarily stylish birth names among these, with Alexandra going through a revival in usage.
 (2014 Birth Statistics)